-- a) Stop engine and remove key. - Tilt seat up.
-Lift the rubber flap on front side of the engine to check pump b) drive belt. - Remove left and right belt shields on deck and lift up floor pan to inspect c) deck drive belt. - d) Check under machine to inspect the two mule drive belts. - e) Check alternator drive belt in front of engine. - See Sections 5.2.3, through 5.2.6 for belt adjustments. f)
+- b) Tilt seat up.
+Lift the rubber flaps on front side of the engine to check pump drive belt and alternator drive belt. - c) Remove left and right belt shields on deck and lift up floor pan to inspect deck drive belt. - d) Remove bumper and check under machine to inspect the two mule drive belts and fan pump drive belt. - e) See Sections 5.2.3, through 5.2.6 for belt adjustments.